 Sir William Boyd Dawkins (1837 − 1929)

 These do not however cover in any depth his links with Buxton Museum and Art Gallery.
 Sir William had a soft spot for the Peak District which represented many of his interests in its geology and archaeology and in particular its bone caves.
 Having been a regular visitor to Derbyshire and the Buxton area, in 1928, when nearing the end of a highly productive life, Sir William opened the new Buxton Museum and Public Library.
-Not long after, in 1929, when he died, his widow Lady Mary Boyd Dawkins, donated his library and papers to the Museum, and a Boyd Dawkins Reference Room was opened in 1929 by Sir Arthur Keith.
+Not long after, in 1929, when he died, his widow Lady Mary Boyd Dawkins, donated his library of over 400 rare and important volumes to the museum.